ArefShojaei/Lite-PHP/README.md

 ```

 ### core/
-**This folder is main files or Lite-PHP core files that
+**This folder is main files or the Lite-PHP core files that
 can be provided base files for every projects!**

 ### bootstrap/